Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 yourViewGroup.addView(mPanelView);
 ```

-- The `PaneView` is Added by default in the Bottom of user screen with `PANEL_TYPE.BOTTOM` configuration type, witch can be changed in runtime along side with handle position.
+- The `PanelView` is Added by default in the Bottom of user screen with `PANEL_TYPE.BOTTOM` configuration type, witch can be changed in runtime along side with handle position.
 <br/>

 ```java